Skip to main content

 Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O LORD, my strength, and my redeemer.
 Psalms 19:14

 A lot has been said and written about the art of effective communication.
 You may have even already taken a course on effective communication.
 What exactly is communication and why is this an important skill for the Servant leader?
 Generally, leaders communicate in order to effect action, motivate, encourage, challenge, inform and correct.
 Jesus communicated in such a way that his message did not leave anyone indifferent.
-Servant leaders as good stewards are equally required to model their communication in a way that is uplifting and life giving.
+Servant leaders as good stewards are equally required to communicate in a way that is uplifting and life giving.
 How is your communication?

 Per Anthony D’Souza, “effective communication is the core of all leadership activity”.
 The Bible, for example, is a book that communicates God’s mind to the world.
 It communicates His vision, methods and ultimate promise to all those that accept His gift of forgiveness and salvation through Jesus Christ.